Upper School Curriculum Guide

 Honors 3 French/ Spanish; French 3; Spanish 3 |

-An additional honors course is offered in Spanish only, and the level 4 (shown here in the 11th grade) decision is key.
+An additional honors course is offered in Spanish only, and the level 4 (shown here in Grade 11) decision is key.
 In this scenario, students take two AP Spanish courses and two AP exams over two years.

 Grade 9 | Grade 10 | Grade 11 | Grade 12 |